Kismetdb packet stripping

 Kismet stores packets as binary data in the kismetdb log file.

-Packet data can be invaluable for processing log files - but it can also take up space, and reveal sensitive information.
-Before sharing a packet log (for instance with future sites which accept kismetdb logs directly), you should strip the packet content.
+Before sharing a packet log (for instance with sites which may accept kismetdb logs directly), the packet data can be stripped.

 kismetdb_strip_packets tool will retain all metadata - MAC addresses, signal, and location - but will erase the contents of the packets.